The UHM-MURP degree program is fully accredited by the Planning Accreditation Board. This professional program is designed to:

 Honolulu, HI 96822

-Channel 2: Department of Urban and Regional Planning
+Submit the following to the Department of Urban and Regional Planning:

 - Completed Express Information Form